fbpx

 Betting Strategy

-In a race with lots of unexposed form I am happy to stay out.
+In an open 2yo race I can’t find an edge so I am happy to stay out.

 Betting Strategy